 Data filters You can filter fields within the Item specification, Room Data, or finishes.
 For more information, see Reports on selected Room Data information and Item specifications.

 Other filters In addition, several other filters are available, e.g., only utilized Items in the project, filtering according to Room Data type, responsibility group, priority, and budget group, etc.

 This is where you define the parts of the report you want to include; think of these as sections of a report.
 The Room Data content section and the Occurrences are included in the example below from a Room Details report.
 We know this by the check box next to these report content sections.
 Note, Images, and Documents are available report content sections, but they are not actively going to be included since they do not have a check box next to them.

 Selecting Show more reveals more content sections that are also included in this report and could be turned off so as not to include them.
 A single report has countless combinations to include or not include content sections to offer a custom report solution.

 Report titles are defaulted to match the original name of the built-in report, but they can be overwritten.

 Report subtitles can be defined but are empty by default.

-The Paper size defaults to A4 but can be modified to A3, Ledger, Letter, and Tabloid.
+The Paper size defaults to A4 but can be modified to A3, Ledger, Letter, Tabloid and A1.